Hi, I'm Randi Decker!

 Although I love photography, I had a hard time making art into a career.
 I ended up getting a job at Squarespace (how I built this website!), which I worked at for three and a half years.
 At Squarespace, I worked in Customer Operations as a Customer Operations Advisor (I answered customer emails and live chats) then I moved onto a Quality Specialist role.
 In this role, I found a knack for giving positive, actionable, and constructive feedback.
 Learn more about my philosophy on feedback in the classroom here for more information.

 After working at Squarespace for about two years, I knew I was meant to do something else.
 I have always been drawn to work with kids - my final portfolio at the Art Institute was even focused on children and their imaginations.
 After a bit of soul-searching, I felt like teaching is what I was meant to do.
 I started the journey in January of 2018.
-I'm expected to graduate from Concordia University in December 2018 with my Masters of Arts in Teaching.
+I graduated from Concordia University in December 2018 with my Masters of Arts in Teaching.

 Things I love